 The Greater Manchester Violence Reduction Unit Navigator Project has commissioned Oasis to deliver youth intervention services in four hospitals across the region.
 The Manchester Royal Infirmary and Children's Hospital are both taking part in this pilot.
 The Hospital Navigator model places a youth worker at the A&E departments during peak times.
-The team identify young people aged 10-25 presenting at A&E with possible serious violence related injury, helping them to cope and recover from their experience, and assisting with access to local support networks to prevent the potential of further violence.
-Due to the success of the project, it has now been extended to taking referrals from the community for any person who lives in or is educated in Greater Manchester.
+The team identify young people aged 10-25 presenting at A&E with a possible serious violence-related injury, helping them to cope and recover from their experience, and assisting with access to local support networks to prevent the potential of further violence.

+Because of the success of the project, it has now been extended to take referrals from any person who lives in or is educated in Greater Manchester.